mercari/mercari-engineering-ladder/en/MG3.md

 ## Expertise
-**Shares knowledge and techniques they learn with engineers around them.
+**Shares knowledge with and teaches techniques to engineers around them.
 Knows the importance of tech outreach and shares useful information inside and outside the company.**

 **Has deep knowledge of the code and uses that knowledge in actively doing** code reviews **for the team.**
 **Suggests new guidelines and ways to improve systematic debugging; resolves technical issues and bugs with large impact.**